f-bc/To-do-app/README.md

 # ✅ Todo List App

-A clean and minimal **To-Do List** web application built with vanilla HTML, CSS, and JavaScript — no frameworks, no dependencies.
+A clean and minimal **To-Do List** web application built with vanilla HTML, CSS, and JavaScript — no frameworks.

 ![Preview](icon.jpg)